nhtnhanbn/nhtnhanbn.github.io/monash/msa23.md

 ### Update 30/9/2023 - MSA candidate previously disqualified from MGA election - 9 days until polls open

 The elections for the Executive Committee of the Monash Graduate Association were held earlier in 2023.
-2 candidates were [excluded](http://mga.monash.edu/wp-content/uploads/2023/08/2023-2024-MGAEC-Elections_Returning-Officer-Report-Public.pdf) by the returning officer for serious prohibited conduct breaching Election Regulations.
-One of these disqualified candidates is running for MSA Creative and Live Arts Officer on the Change ticket.
+2 candidates were [excluded](https://drive.google.com/file/d/1iWPIah8Pz8MkeG3i4kF8deuAHBcoZ8l7/view?usp=drivesdk) *(link updated 31/12/2023)* by the returning officer for serious prohibited conduct breaching Election Regulations.
+One of these disqualified candidates is running for MSA Creative and Live Arts Officer on the Change ticket and was the individual who withdrew from the fraud-affected [Wired presidential election](/wired).

 ### Update 1/10/2023 - Rainbow Collective comment on Social Justice - 8 days until polls open